Learn Seamanship & Navigation

 Seminars, WORKSHOPS & STUDY GROUPS

-REGISTRATION IS NOW OPEN FOR FALL: Seminars & Workshops are one-evening, concentrated classes that give quick access to needed boating skills.
+REGISTRATION OPENS SOON FOR WINTER/SPRING 2018-19: Seminars & Workshops are one-evening, concentrated classes that give quick access to needed boating skills.
 Study Groups are a short sequence of classes that cover topics in greater depth, focusing on information that boaters most want to know.

 Winterize Your Boat Workshop